 Who We Are

 Alex Koyfman, MD (@EMHighAK) – Editor-in-Chief

 Clinical Assistant Professor of Emergency Medicine at UT Southwestern Medical Center.
 He works as an Attending Physician in the Emergency Department at Parkland Memorial Hospital.
-His main interests include resident education & mentorship, EM decision making / mindset, ED critical care, and medical entrepreneurship.
+His main interests include resident/faculty education & mentorship, EM decision making / mindset, ED critical care, and medical entrepreneurship.

 Manpreet Singh, MD (@MprizzleER) – Associate Editor-in-Chief

 Assistant Professor in EM at Harbor-UCLA Medical Center in Torrance, CA, where he completed his residency and Ultrasound / Med-Ed Fellowship trained.
 His current interests include simulation medicine, medical education, FOAMed, and the vast possibilities with bedside ultrasound.

 Brit Long, MD (@long_brit) – Associate Editor-in-Chief — Clinical Content